 Information Technology Infrastructure Library (ITIL) and Business

 ITIL is widely recognized as the standard in I.T.
 Service Management.
-ITIL provides a basic guideline on how organizations and its people could utilize I.T. to empower change, development, transformation, and achieve better efficiency across the different sectors in an organization.
+ITIL provides a basic guideline on how organizations and their people could utilize I.T. to empower change, development, transformation, and achieve better efficiency across the different sectors of an organization.

 The Information Technology Library is a resource that describes a framework of best practices for delivering I.T. services.
 ITIL was developed by the British Central Computer and Telecommunication Agencies.
 It has since then been improved and has undergone several revisions currently comprising five books.